From Words to Widgets for Controllable LLM Generation: Technical Methods

 The value $F_{a,P_0}(x_i)$ quantifies the degree to which including $a$ shifts the likelihood of token $x_i$ in the current context.

 For binary and continuous attributes, we expose a scalar control $\lambda_a$ that scales the attribute's intensity during decoding:\looseness=-1

 By default, $\lambda_a=1$.
 Setting $\lambda_a=0$ recovers the original distribution without the attribute, while varying $\lambda_a$ amplifies or attenuates its effect.
 We restrict $\lambda_a \in \{1, 0\}$ for binary attributes to emulate an on/off toggle.
-For continuous attributes, we follow prior empirical work \cite{heContextSteeringControllable2025} and map $\lambda_a \in [0, 3]$ to a 7-point slider with increments of 0.5.
+For continuous attributes, we map $\lambda_a \in [0, 3]$ to a 7-point slider with increments of 0.5.
+We selected this range based on the technical evaluation described below.
 Appendix~\ref{appendix:examples} presents example outputs generated with different values of $\lambda$ for continuous attributes.
 Conversely, categorical and numeric attributes represent discrete constraints that require strict adherence, such as a specific language or word count.
 We handle these by enforcing the user's choice through direct string substitution of $a$ in $P$.\looseness=-1

 To account for the combined effect of all attributes, we define the final modulated distribution.
 Let $\mathcal{A}_{\text{sub}} = \mathcal{A}^{\text{cat}} \cup \mathcal{A}^{\text{num}}$ be the set of attributes handled via substitution, and $\mathcal{A}_{\text{mod}} = \mathcal{A}^{\text{bin}} \cup \mathcal{A}^{\text{cont}}$ be those handled via modulation.
 We combine their effects as follows: